 Cajun seasoning substitute?

-Definitely CREOLE SEASONING.
+I would definitely use CREOLE SEASONING.
 To recreate the heat found in many Cajun seasoning blends, what you can do is simply add cayenne pepper to the blend or use fresh or dried chili peppers elsewhere in the recipe.
 This way you can use Creole seasoning as a 1:1 substitute for Cajun seasoning.

-I like to use this Creole Seasoning: Tony Chachere’s Original Creole seasoning
+For example, I like to use this Creole Seasoning: Tony Chachere’s Original Creole seasoning

 HOW TO MAKE CAJUN SHRIMP SAUSAGE PASTA: